 \subsection{Integration of DeepFM and QRGMM: QRGMM$^\dagger$}

 Building on the techniques introduced above, we now present the integration of DeepFM and QRNN into the QRGMM framework, resulting in the QRGMM$^\dagger$ model.
-The idea is to leverage DeepFM’s ability to capture intricate feature interactions and QRNN’s flexibility in modeling quantiles to produce a generative model that can robustly simulate entire sales distributions under complex, realistic conditions.
+The idea is to leverage DeepFM's ability to capture intricate feature interactions and QRNN's flexibility in modeling quantiles to produce a generative model that can robustly simulate entire sales distributions under complex, realistic conditions.
 Its structure is shown in Figure~\ref{fig:deepfmqrgmm}.

-By using DeepFM as the neural backbone of the quantile regression network, we ensure that the learned quantile functions are sensitive to intricate, second-order and higher-order feature interactions.
-Once the quantile functions are estimated, QRGMM’s inverse transformation approach is applied to generate samples.
+By using DeepFM as the neural backbone of the quantile regression network, we ensure that the learned quantile functions are sensitive to intricate second-order and higher-order feature interactions.
+Once the quantile functions are estimated, QRGMM's inverse transform approach is applied to generate observations.
 Specifically, for a given \(\bx\), we draw \(u_k \sim \text{Uniform}(0,1)\), and interpolate between the estimated quantiles to generate synthetic observations \(\hat{Y}_k(\bx)\) that approximate the conditional distribution of \(Y(\bx)\).
 The overall procedure follows Algorithm~\ref{alg:gmm}, except that the quantile regression model is replaced with the QRGMM$^\dagger$ model based on DeepFM.

-By integrating DeepFM and QRNN within the QRGMM framework, the resulting QRGMM$^\dagger$ model more accurately captures the complex, non-linear interactions among features that characterize SCF sales patterns, bridging the gap between linear QRGMM and real-world complexities and leading to more realistic sales distributions and better estimates of tail risks and other key distributional characteristics.
-This enhanced generative capability supports more informed lending decisions, improved estimation of risk measures, and stronger risk management strategies.
-By bridging the gap between linear QRGMM and real-world complexities, QRGMM$^\dagger$ significantly enhances the applicability of risk management techniques, enabling financial institutions to navigate the uncertainties of cross-border e-commerce markets with greater confidence and more effective risk mitigation.
+By integrating DeepFM and QRNN within the QRGMM framework, the resulting QRGMM$^\dagger$ model more accurately captures the complex, non-linear interactions among features that characterize SCF sales patterns, bridging the gap between linear QRGMM and real-world complexities and leading to more realistic sales distributions.
+This enhanced generative capability supports improved estimation of risk measures, more informed lending decisions, and stronger risk management strategies.

 \begin{remark} While our framework is motivated by credit risk management in 3PL-led CBEC SCF, its methodological core, constructing a reliable generative model of the underlying distribution and estimating risk measures via Monte Carlo simulation, naturally extends to other financial contexts.
 For example, the proposed approach can accommodate classical risk measures such as value-at-risk (VaR) and conditional value-at-risk (CVaR), which are widely used in insurance and financial risk management.
 In principle, once a reliable generative model is available, it can be used to simulate losses under different scenarios to estimate a wide spectrum of financial risk measures.